n8fury/Algorithm_Problems/01.two_numbers/readme.md

 # Problem Statement

-This problem is Two numbers Sum.
+The problem is Two numbers Sum.
 In the problem an Array and an integer will be given.

 ```